Flexible table lookups

 A practical note

 XLOOKUP is often the better modern choice because the formula says more clearly what it is doing.
-That matters when someone else has to review, debug, or extend the workbook later.
+That matters when someone else has to review, fix, or extend the workbook later.

 VLOOKUP literacy still matters because older spreadsheets continue to use it, but new work is usually easier to maintain when you start with XLOOKUP instead.